idugalic/digital-restaurant/PITCHME.md

  - Monolith 1 - HTTP and WebSockets API **resources representing Commands and resources representing Query Models are decoupled**
  - Monolith 2 - HTTP/REST API **one-to-one relation between a Command Model resource and a Query Model resource**
  - Monolith 3 - WebSockets API.
 We are async all the way

++++

+### Applications

+<span style="color:gray">drestaurant-apps/drestaurant-microservices/</span>

+We designed and structured our loosely coupled components in a modular way, and that enable us to choose different deployment strategy and take first step towards Microservices architectural style.

  - Microservices 1 - HTTP and WebSockets API **resources representing Commands and resources representing Query Models are decoupled**

 ---